 Check out the feature list:

 Post titles and meta descriptions

-WordPress SEO let’s you set templates for titles and meta descriptions for all types of pages, so you could come up with a template and not have to think about it, or you could use the WordPress SEO meta box to completely optimize your post title and meta description, using the snippet preview functionality to see what it would look like in Google.
+Yoast SEO let’s you set templates for titles and meta descriptions for all types of pages, so you could come up with a template and not have to think about it, or you could use the Yoast SEO meta box to completely optimize your post title and meta description, using the snippet preview functionality to see what it would look like in Google.
 Add to that the chance to enter a focus keyword, which is used to show you how it would bold in your search results, and you have the chance to control everything you want about your listing in Google (click for larger image):

 As you can see, the plugin automatically tests the important area’s of your content for usage of the focus keyword, so you can truly optimize your page for the term you need.

-Whether you want to keep a single post or page out of the index, or you prefer to keep entire sections of your site unfindable: the WordPress SEO plugin has your back.
+Whether you want to keep a single post or page out of the index, or you prefer to keep entire sections of your site unfindable: the Yoast SEO plugin has your back.
 Hidden by default under the “advanced” button is a meta robots settings block that allows you to choose any setting you want on a per page basis:

 But you could also choose to noindex a certain category, tag or custom taxonomy (or give it a unique title and meta description):

 This works for all tags, categories and custom taxonomies.
 As you can see there are two other yet unexplained features there, canonical and breadcrumbs.
 Let’s touch on those: